techatspree/jquery-toastmessage-plugin/README.md

 ==========
 This plugin is based on the jquery-notice (http://sandbox.timbenniks.com/projects/jquery-notice/) but is enhanced in several ways
- - configurable positioning
+* configurable positioning
- - convenience methods for different message types
+* convenience methods for different message types
- - callback functionality when closing the toast
+* callback functionality when closing the toast
+* included some nice free icons

 License